Title: On the Wings of Unexpected Change

 In the form he was wearing, he was in no way subtle and yet he had wandered around the base for an hour before had found Dr. Weir coming out of her room.
 Through some cautious listening around corners, he had managed to avoid the patrols Sumner had set, but he shouldn’t have been able to.
 His claws clicked on the floor, and that noise sounded nothing like boots, plus it echoed.
 How the guys missed the whole thing, he really, really didn’t know.
 He hadn’t even made an effort to try to be quiet.
 Jesus.

 He was so going to have words with both Ford and Bates over this farce.
 If he could figure out how to change back to being human that was.
 Because his voice still sounded like a series of growls and short barks, and the more frustrated he was, the worse it sounded.
-And he was frustrated as all hell, so he sounded very fierce and horrible.
-However, he couldn’t chew someone out for their crappy situational awareness while barking.
+And he was frustrated as all hell, so he sounded like something out of a nightmare.
+But he couldn’t chew someone out for their crappy situational awareness while barking.
 And despite being some kind of a wolf, he had no wish to chew on anyone.

 McKay, on the other hand, seemed to have a clue.
 He had grabbed some of the Earth-made scanning equipment and was muttering to himself as he scanned everything he could.
 Tilting his head to the side, John tried to figure out what the scientist was saying.
 Most of his noise seemed to be curse words, but occasionally there were demands being transmitted to Zelenka with exhortations to find Kusanagi and Beckett.